Weather & Climate – Vwaza Marsh WR

 • August & September – No rainfall.
 The bush is starting to look parched.
 Temperatures are rising, and September has an average daytime temperature of 27°C/81°F. Mornings are getting less cold.

-Wet Season November to April
+Wet Season November to April – Summer

 • December, January, February & March – It rains most days during the wettest months, but it rarely lasts the whole day.
-Daytime temperatures average 27°C/81°F, but that drops to about 16°C/61°F at night and in the early morning.
+Daytime temperatures average 27°C/81°F, but it drops to about 16°C/61°F at night and in the early morning.

 Want To Visit Vwaza Marsh WR?